-To request access for juvenile justice matters outside of court proceedings, the media representative must initiate contact with the San Diego County Public Safety Group Communications Officer.
-To request access at the Juvenile Court in areas outside of courtrooms, the media representative may also contact the Juvenile Court Operations Manager.
+To request access at the Juvenile Court in areas outside of courtrooms, the media representative may contact the Juvenile Court Operations Manager.
 "Access" means the ability to observe, interview, film, photograph, videotape, or record the voices of children who are under the jurisdiction or supervision of the Juvenile Court, their caretakers, or members of their families, regardless of the location.
 Alternatively, "access" may refer to permission to enter certain facilities which are not open to the public and/or permission to observe, interview, film, photograph, videotape, or record the voices of children in such facilities.